National Make a Friend Day (February 11)

 Activities to Celebrate

-• Take a friend out for coffee or lunch: A casual meet-up can strengthen existing bonds or create new ones.
+• Take a friend out for lunch or a walk to strengthen an existing bond.

 Links to Resources